esikm/Pillow/docs/handbook/concepts.rst

     Each pixel of source image contributes to one pixel of the destination image with identical weights.
     For upscaling is equivalent of ``NEAREST``.
-    This filter can only be used with the :py:meth:`~PIL.Image.Image.resize` and :py:meth:`~PIL.Image.Image.thumbnail` methods.
+    This filter can only be used with the :py:meth:`~PIL2.Image.Image.resize` and :py:meth:`~PIL2.Image.Image.thumbnail` methods.

     .. versionadded:: 3.4.0